|

 As

-(Enchiridion xi): "Since the Creator is the highest good, the Creator would not
+xi): "Since the Creator is the highest good, the Creator would not allow any

-allow any evil to exist in His works, unless His omnipotence and goodness were
+evil to exist in His works, unless His omnipotence and goodness were such as to

-the infinite goodness of the Creator, that He should allow evil to exist, and
+goodness of the Creator, that He should allow evil to exist, and out of it

 Reply to Objection 2.

-works for a determinate end under the direction of a higher order, what is done
+a determinate end under the direction of a higher order, what is done in nature

 First Cause.